 Read on our full review of the phone to see how will the Nokia 6.1 Plus stack up against its competitors in this category.

 Both the front and the back are protected by Corning Gorilla Glass 3, which means you can’t easily scratch the phone even if being careless.
-On the front, the Nokia 6.1 Plus flashes a notched design with minimal bezels.
+On the front, the Nokia 6.1 Plus flashes a notched design with ‘not very’ minimal bezels.

 The placement of the fingerprint scanner seems a little lower than where the finger naturally hovers.
-The camera also has a minor bump which you might want to be careful about when putting the phone down without cover as it may scratch the camera lens cover.
+The camera also has a minor bump, which you might want to be careful about when putting the phone down without cover as it may scratch the camera lens cover.

-On the right side of the device are the power key and volume rocker which you’ll find well in your reach as it is a perfectly sized phone for one hand use.
-The left-hand side is home to dual Hybrid SIM tray so you can either use a micro SD card or a second SIM.
+On the right side of the device are the power key and volume rocker, which you’ll find well in your reach as it is a perfectly sized phone for one-hand use.
+The left-hand side is home to dual hybrid SIM tray so you can either use a micro SD card or a second SIM.
 On the top, there is a 3.5mm headphone jack and a secondary noise-canceling microphone.

-Nokia 6.1 Plus is one of the few smartphones under in this price range that comes with a USB Type-C charging port which is located at the bottom next to the speaker grill and main microphone hole.
+Nokia 6.1 Plus is one of the few smartphones under this price range that comes with a USB Type-C charging port, which is located at the bottom next to the speaker grill and main microphone hole.
 The antenna lines on the top and bottom edges also blend in the phone’s body nicely thanks to the respective color matching.